MichelleBritton/quizmaster/README.md

 No unfixed bugs.

 ## Deployment
+### Version Control
+The site was created using the Visual Studio Code editor and pushed to GitHub to the remote repository "quizmaster".

+The following git commands were used throughout development to push code to the remote repository:

+git add . - This command was used to add files to the staging area before they are committed.

+git commit -m “commit message” - This command was used to commit changes to the local repository queue.

+git push - This command was used to push all committed code to the remote repository on GitHub.

+### Heroku Deployment
+The site was deployed to Heroku using the following steps:

-- Go to heroku.com and log in.
+- Navigate to heroku.com and create an account
-- Click on "New", in the top right hand corner.
+- Click the "New" button in the top right corner
-- Click on "Create new app".
+- Select "Create new app"
-- Enter the app name and choose your region.
+- Enter the app name
-- Click "Create app"
-- On the following page, click on the "Settings" tab.
-- Click on "Add buildpack"
-- Select Python and click on "Add Buildpack"
+- Select Region and click "Create app"
-- Click on "Add buildpack"
-- Select Node.js and click on "Add Buildpack"
+- Go to the Settings tab and click "Reveal config vars"
+- Add any necessary config vars
-- Next, click on the "Deploy" tab
+- Click the Deploy tab
-- Here you can choose your deployment method
-- To connect with GitHub, click on GitHub
+- Scroll down to Connect to GitHub and sign in / authorize when prompted
-- Find the repository you want to deploy and click on "Connect"
+- Find the repository you want to deploy and click "Connect"
-- Choose a branch to deploy and click on "Deploy Branch"
+- Scroll down to Manual deploy and choose the main branch
+- Click "Deploy Branch"
-- Once it has deployed, you can click on "View"
+- The app should now be deployed and you can click on the "View" button to view the live site

+### Run Locally
+Navigate to the GitHub Repository you want to clone:

+- Click on the "Code" drop down button
+- Click on HTTPS
+- Copy the repository link to the clipboard
+- Open your IDE of choice (git must be installed for the next steps)
+- Type git clone copied-git-url into the terminal
+- The project will now have been cloned on your local machine for use.

+### Fork Project
+Forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

+- Navigate to the GitHub Repository you want to fork
+- On the top right of the page under the header, click the "Fork" button
+- This will create a duplicate of the full project in your GitHub Repository.

 ## Content and Resources
 The following resources were used in order help with any challenges that arose